matrix-org/matrix-spec-proposals/proposals/3189-per-room-per-space-profile-data.md

 `PUT /_matrix/client/r0/profile/{userId}/avatar_url` or `PUT /_matrix/client/r0/profile/{userId}/displayname` request.
-Instead of indicating that the profile data was changed, a `200` indicates that the profile change has been acknowledged, and that if it has not already propogated to all relevant rooms, it is being processed in the background.
+Instead of indicating that the profile data was changed, a `200` indicates that the profile change has been acknowledged, and that if it has not already propagated to all relevant rooms, it is being processed in the background.

 ## Potential issues